Engine Input Sensors

 Oil Pressure Switch

 The switch can be normally open or normally closed.
-Most are (NC) normally closed; this is why the oil pressure warning light illuminates when the engine is first started and goes out after oil pressure increases.
+Most are (NC) normally closed, so the oil pressure warning light illuminates when the engine is first started and goes out after oil pressure increases.